malintha/multi_uav_simulator/readme.md

 			omega: [0, 0, 0]

 	The rotation and omega stands for the initial rotation matrix (3x3) and the angular velocity (3x1) of the rigid body.
 Here, we initialize the drone up-side down.
 To make it right way up, change the rotation matrix to `[1, 0, 0, 0, 1, 0, 0, 0, 1]`.

+3) Finally, to visualize the newly added drone, add a robot_model visualization type to RViz.
+Change its description to corresponding param name of the newly added element in the launch file. i.e.: "`cf6`".